kuzzleio/kuzzle/doc/2/guides/introduction/2-general-purpose-backend/index.md

 Kuzzle is a generic backend offering **the basic building blocks common to every application**.

-Rather than redeveloping functionalities that **do not bring value for your users**, Kuzzle proposes to use its basic building blocs in order to **build high-level business features**.
+Rather than redeveloping functionalities that **do not bring value for your users**, Kuzzle proposes to use its basic building blocks in order to **build high-level business features**.

 ## API First